acezalba/responsive-gwt-footer/README.md

 # Accessible Government Footer

 This is a restyling experiment of the GWT-Footer by [iGovPhil](https://github.com/iGovPhil/gwt-footer).
-Styles are loaded from `gwt-standard-footer`.
+Styles are loaded from `gwt-standard-footer.css`.

 ## Highlights